Speed limits in France: Re-introduction of department discretion on 90 km/h limits

 In an interview with France Info in May 2019, Prime Minister Edouard Philippe stated a willingness to devolve decisions about rural road speed limits to the departments, if the "highest levels of road safety" were guaranteed in the process.

 After legislation passed in December 2019, departments were authorised to re-introduce the 90 km/h speed limit to single carriageway roads not covered by the multiple-lane exemption.
 The law requires that the department's road safety commission must be consulted, including the undertaking of an accident study for the stretch of road involved, before signposting such a road with the higher limit.

 By the end of 2021, thirty-nine departments (of the 96 in metropolitan France; approximately 40%) had chosen to re-introduce 90 km/h speed limits on at least some roads that were affected by the previous reduction in the default speed limit.

 Devolving power on the 90 km/h question only to the departments was criticised at the time by opposition parties such as The Republicans, who had requested this power also be extended to department-level prefects, so that speed limits could also be increased for single-carriageway national roads.

 Cities with wide 30 km/h speed limit

-Grenoble, Lille and Nantes have 30 km/h default limits.
+Many cities in France adopted a 30km/h speed limit, including but not limited to Montpellier, Grenoble, Lille and Nantes have 30 km/h default limits..
+Cities enforcing such a limitation have road signs at their outskirts to inform drivers.

 Paris will extend 30 km/h limits to cover the entire city from 2021, except the ring road and pedestrianised areas.

 In 2024, nearly 440 towns have their main speed limit set to 30 km/h.